 It is a time-consuming procedure that takes about two to six months to complete.
 This procedure involves the complete replacement of the decayed tooth.
 The surgeon will surgically place an implant in the jawbone and allow it to fuse with the surrounding tissues.
 Once the fusion is complete, the exposed implant is covered with a dental restoration such as a crown.

 Reconstructive surgeries are usually performed when a patient has suffered facial injuries after being involved in an accident.
 Reconstruction becomes necessary when there is an injury to the soft tissue in the mouth, jawbone, and teeth.
 The main aim of reconstruction surgery is to repair the jaw bone and the bone structure.

-A bone graft may be required if the patient wishes to get a dental implant but doesn’t have enough jawbone volume.
-In such cases, the dentist may suggest bone graft surgery.
-During this, healthy bone tissues will be extracted from a different source and grafted to the jawbone.
-Over a few days of healing, the newly grafted tissues will fuse with the existing bone and replenish its volume.
+A bone graft may be required if the patient does not have enough jawbone volume to undergo a dental implant.
+In such cases, Dr Askari may suggest bone graft surgery.
+During this surgery, healthy bone tissues will be removed from a different source and grafted to the jawbone.
+Over a few days of healing, the newly grafted tissues will fuse with the existing bone and refill its volume.